-Board reports are due at least five working days before the day of the Board meeting by noon so that the reports can be posted online and reviewed by Board members in advance of the meeting.
+Board reports are due at the Thursday before the Tuesday Board meeting by noon so that the reports can be posted online and reviewed by Board members in advance of the meeting.
 Email the text of the report in the body of the email (not an attachment) to Patrick Neal.

 All reports are due by noon on the day indicated.

 The following is a checklist of areas that should be included in the reports, as they apply to your medium.
 Reports are not limited to these areas.

 - Are we meeting revenue projections?
 Why or why not?

 - How many books/ads/sponsorships have we sold?

 - Are there any expenditures that are out of the ordinary?